HappyShadowCoder/ADITOR/README.md

 Backend server for a web-based code editor with integrated weather, calendar, and AI assistant features.

+# Code Editor Frotnend

+UI/ UX and display of frontend, inside Folder - ADITOR, pushed for code base only, will later be pushed with gh pages

+## About

+This is just a prototype, final working prototype is under development and will be introduced with sleek animations, higher workability, more options!

 ## Features

 - Weather API integration (OpenWeatherMap)